 Abdel Latif Emrayf al-Dressy

 The video below shows the two young girls captured in Ganfouda where they are interviewed by an LNA fighter and asked about their names.
 They tell the interviewer that they were beaten with their mother by an LNA fighter during the evacuation, but the interviewer ignores that.

-The woman who is looking into the camera in the photo below was not included in the exchange of captives between Haftar and BRSC.
-According to her niece Esra Ali Hamza, who is a Libyan Candian, she is called Ebtisam al-Jarari and is still held by Haftar's militias in an unoffical prison in eastern Libya.
-Al-Jarari lost her mother, her two sisters, and her two brothers in Ganfouda during the evacuation.
+The woman who is looking into the camera in the photo below was not included in this exchange of captives between Haftar and BRSC.
+According to her niece Esra Ali Hamza, who is a Libyan Candian, she is called Ebtisam al-Jarari and lost her mother, her two sisters, and her two brothers in Ganfouda during the evacuation.